Vaillant Arotherm Heat Pump Review: R290, COP, Price, UK Guide

 - Premium pricing — typically the most expensive mainstream option

-- R290 clearance distances may restrict placement in some tight spaces
+- R290 clearance distances may restrict placement in tight spaces

-- 7-year maximum extended warranty — shorter than Daikin's 10-year option
+- 7-year max extended warranty — shorter than Daikin's 10-year option

 Frequently Asked Questions